tendermint/tendermint/UPGRADING.md

 - configuration values starting with `priv-validator-` have moved to the new `priv-validator` section, without the `priv-validator-` prefix.

+* Fast Sync v2 has been deprecated, please use v0 to sync a node.

 ### CLI Changes

 * You must now specify the node mode (validator|full|seed) in `tendermint init [mode]`